day8/re-frame/docs/WIP/ApplicationState.md

 with a single `reset!`, which acts like a transactional commit.
 There is an instant in which the app goes from one state to the next, never a series of incremental steps which can leave the app in a temporarily inconsistent, intermediate state.
-Again, this simplicity causes a certain class of bugs or design problems evaporate.
+Again, this simplicity causes a certain class of bugs or design problems to evaporate.

-3. The data in `app-db` can be given a strong schema so that, at any moment, we can validate all the data in the application. **All of it.**
+3. The data in `app-db` can be given a strong schema so that, at any moment, we can validate all the data in the application. **All of it!**
 We do this check after every single "event handler" runs (event handlers compute new state).
 And this enables us to catch errors early (and accurately).
 It increases confidence in the way that Types can increase confidence, only [a good schema can provide more